warpstreamlabs/bento/website/docs/guides/bloblang/about.md

 root.bar = this.value_two.apply("things")
 ```

-Imports from a Bloblang mapping within a Benthos config are relative to the process running the config.
+Imports from a Bloblang mapping within a Bento config are relative to the process running the config.
 Imports from an imported file are relative to the file that is importing it.

 ## Filtering